Git Software Development Guidelines: Improving Team Collaboration

 logo

-The above workflow may not be suitable for all teams, but it can serve as a reference and be adjusted according to actual situations.
-Next, we will introduce some Git software development guidelines to help teams improve collaboration efficiency.
+While this workflow may not suit all teams, it serves as a reference that can be adjusted according to specific circumstances.
+Let’s explore some Git software development guidelines that help improve team collaboration efficiency.

-• First, set up your Git user name and email.
+• Set up your Git username and email

 1